ljmoyn/AstroSimulation/README.md

 * A lighting system (shadows!)
 * Better camera controls and object selection
 * Create and remove objects through the UI.
 No more editing XML manually
+* More color design for the ui
 * More algorithms.
 Currently it's just velocity verlet.
-I wrote Runge-Kutta back when this was in Python, and just need to port it to the c++
+I wrote Runge-Kutta back when this was in Python, and just need to port it to c++
 * Some sort of algorithm comparison tool.
 See exactly what the difference is between velocity verlet and RK45 with adaptive stepsize.
 * debug tools
 * More settings and data in the ui.
 Point size, color, toggle graphical features